Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 ## Uploaded files
 - To view uploaded files and vector stores, click on ⚙️ in the sidebar and select **Uploaded files**.
-- The dialog window lists all files and vector stores uploaded to your OpenAI account or organization with its status.
+- The dialog window lists all files and vector stores uploaded to your OpenAI account or organization.
+Next to the vector store, it also shows the associated chat and status.
-  - Active vector stores are billed.
-Expired vector stores do not cost anything.
+  - Vector stores that have expired vector stores do not cost anything to keep.
 - You can select and delete files or vector stores from your account or organization.

 ## LM Studio setup instructions